fjahr/cisa-research/index.md

 the Taproot proposal but this idea was abandoned in order to keep the complexity of the proposal manageable.

-### Signature Aggregation != Key Aggregation (e.g. MuSig)
+### Signature Aggregation != Key Aggregation (e.g. MuSig, FROST)

-A common misconception or source of confusion among bitcoiners new to this topic is how CISA relates to another topic that has been under static development throughout the past years: MuSig.
-This [question was answered thoroughly on Bitcoin Stack Exchange](https://bitcoin.stackexchange.com/questions/106163/what-is-the-difference-between-key-aggregation-and-signature-aggregation), here is just a short summary: With MuSig the keys are aggregated to a single key and this single keys signs a single message, hence this process is more concretely called Key Aggregation.
-In a CISA context there are different keys that sign a different message each but their signatures are still aggregated.
+A common source of confusion among bitcoiners new to this topic is how CISA relates to another topic that has been under static development throughout the past years: Multisignature with Key Aggregation via protocols like MuSig or FROST.

+With a protocol like MuSig the involved keys are aggregated to a single key and this single key signs a single message.
+Given `(n public keys, 1 message)`, n parties identified by n separate public keys create a single signature to sign the same message.
+The public keys pk_1, ..., pk_n can aggregated into a single public key agg_pk via an algorithm KeyAgg, and agg_pk is all the verifier needs.
+The verification API is like this:
+`bool VerifyMultisig(msg, agg_pk)`.
+In other words, the the verifier does not need to know who's behind agg_pk.

+In a CISA context there are different keys that sign a different message, a different input in the transactions, but their signatures are still aggregated.
+Given `(n pairs (public key, message)`: n parties identified by n separate public keys, each having also have a separate message to sign, create a single signature.
+Now look at the verification API:
+`bool VerifySigagg((pk_1, msg_1), ..., (pk_n, msg_n))`.
+Here, the verifier really needs to know all the public keys plus the one-to-one association with messages.

-Aside from a different result (1 key, 1 message, 1 signature vs. n keys, n messages, 1 signature), process-wise the primary difference is that MuSig must be performed already during address creation while CISA can be done at signing time or even later depending on which flavor is used.
+Aside from a different aggregation result and the correspondingly different API for verification, process-wise the primary difference is that MuSig must be performed already during address creation while CISA can be done at signing time or even later depending on which flavor is used.
+These differences in the protocols also lead to different security guarantees for each approach.

+Still, what's true is that in practice the algorithms may look similar and in an upcoming (full) aggregation protocol, signing could look a lot like the signing protocol in MuSig2.
+But we should really treat signature aggregation and multisigs as separate concepts that provide different functionalities and have different interfaces.

 ### Half-Agg vs. Full-Agg